VIDA-NYU/prida/data-generation/README.md

 ## Generating Data

 The data generation process is done using PySpark.
-First, copy the file [`params.json`](params.json), name it as `.params.json`, and configure it appropriately.
+Copy the file [`params.json`](params.json), name it as `.params.json`, and configure it appropriately.
 The structure of this file is the following:

 ```
 {